GPS Visualizer

 Applies to: SVG, JPEG/PNG

 For SVG & JPEG/PNG drawings only.
 Note that the scale length is calculated based on the longer side of your drawing, and it is also drawn on the longer side.
-If you want it on the short side, you'll have to edit the SVG manually.

 [top]